Who Served Here?

 In 1775 he withdrew from his college studies and founded a volunteer military company.
 On March 14, 1776, Hamilton was commissioned Captain of the New York Provincial Company of Artillery.
 He exhibited great skill and intelligence in his duties with artillery, and Nathanael Greene noticed.
 He was asked to serve on the staff of Lord Stirling, which he declined, and continued his career with artillery at Long Island, Harlem Heights, White Plains, and saw action at Trenton and Princeton in the New Jersey campaign.

 Washington recognized Hamilton's leadership abilities, as well as his extraordinary talent for writing.
 Hamilton was promoted to Lieutenant Colonel and made his aide-de-camp on March 1, 1777.
 Just twenty years old at the time, Hamilton had already made remarkable accomplishments.

 Hamilton spent the winter of 1777-1778 with Washington and the Continental Army at Valley Forge.
 It was during this winter that Brigadier General Horatio Gates tried unsuccessfully to incriminate Hamilton during the Conway Cabal.

 Attempts at reconciliation were not successful.
 Several months later, in July, Hamilton was given command of a battalion of Lafayette's Division in Moses Hazen's Brigade.
-He was quite successful in leading an attack at Yorktown and aided in the success of the surrender there.
+He led a successful attack at Yorktown, contributing to the final American victory there.
 He continued in the military for a couple of years when he was made Colonel on September 30, 1783.
 He left the service by the end of the year.